debatelab/toxicity-detector/notes_refactor.md

     - [ ] Refactor "toxicity_type" as an Enum.
     - [ ] Better separation of pipeline-specific and app-specific configurations. (see tasks in `app_config.yaml`)
     - [ ] Provide default config as pkg-data (only for pipeline-config, not app-config).
-- [ ] Refactor gradio app
-    - [ ] Move serialization of result data serialisation into the backend (?)
-    - [ ] Modularize components for better reusability.
 - [ ] Logging and data serialization
     - [ ] Use loguru as logging library throughout the codebase.
         - [ ] Perhaps a dedicated handler for logging on HF datasets?
     - [ ] Refactor data serialization split (local vs. serialization on HF hub).
 (The code is aweful).
+    - [ ] Write/use pydantic wrapper for model output.
+- [ ] Refactor gradio app
+    - [ ] Move serialization of result data serialisation into the backend (?)
+    - [ ] Modularize components for better reusability. (?)